 The shelf life of various processed meats span a very wide range; certain types last for only a few days in the refrigerator, while dried or canned types can remain edible for several months or even years when stored at room temperature.
 Additionally, some processed meats contain salt as their sole additive, whereas others may include sugar, starch, other fillers, and chemicals such as nitrites.

 Benefits of eating red meat

-Animal foods are an important part of our evolutionary past, playing critical roles in our development as a species.
-Meat in particular has been credited with allowing us to develop the large, complex brains that are unique to humans.1 Indeed, we may be genetically wired to enjoy the flavor and texture of meat from a very early age.
+Animal foods are an important part of our evolutionary past, likely playing critical roles in our development as a species.
+They have been credited with allowing us to develop the large, complex brains that are unique to humans.1 Indeed, we may be genetically wired to enjoy the flavor and texture of meat from a very early age.